-Buying a home may be the largest investment you make in your lifetime.
-Before you close, you'll want to know that no other individual or entity has a claim or lien to the property.
+Buying a home will likely be the biggest investment you make in your lifetime.
+Before closing on the house, you'll want to know that no individual or entity has a claim or lien to the property.

-The title insurance company searches the property's title history.
-Through its research, the title company can usually find any title problems that may arise and clear up these problems prior to closing.
+The title company searches the property's title history.
+Through its research, the title company can almost always identify any title problems and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.